Employment status exceptions

 Control is someone dictating what work a person does and how they go about doing that work.
 Control also includes someone having the power to move the person from one job to another.

-They also give a helpful example of where they think supervision, direction and control would not apply in the context of a care worker (see page 14 of the document accessed through the link).
-However where you give instructions to the care worker and have procedures which must be followed by them, it is likely there will be supervision, direction or control over the manner in which the services are provided and therefore a PAYE obligation on the agency.
+They also give a helpful example of where they think supervision, direction and control would not apply in the context of a PA (see page 14 of the document accessed through the link).
+However where you give instructions to the PA and have procedures which must be followed by them, it is likely there will be supervision, direction or control over the manner in which the services are provided and therefore a PAYE obligation on the agency.

 It may be tempting to give the agency information which means that they do not operate PAYE, as this may mean lower costs for you.
 However where there is any element of doubt, then it is best to err on the side of caution and tell the agency that the worker will be under your supervision, direction and control, so as to protect yourself as best as possible from any potential problems with HMRC at a later date.